What day of the week is Independence Day on in 2021?

 Independence Day 2021 in United States is on Sunday, 4 July

-Independence Day is a federal holiday in the US.
-In the United States, Independence Day, or more commonly known as the Fourth of July, is a federal holiday to commemorate the adoption of the Declaration of Independence on 4 July 1776, declaring independence from the Kingdom of Great Britain.
+Independence Day (or the 4th July ) is a federal holiday in the US.
+In the United States.
+Independence Day is a federal holiday to commemorate the adoption of the Declaration of Independence on 4 July 1776, declaring independence from the Kingdom of Great Britain.

-Independence Day celebrations often take place outdoors as it is summer in the US.
-Families will often celebrate Independence Day by hosting or attending a picnic or barbecue with family members, and they take advantage of the day off and when Independence Day falls on a Monday or Friday they take advantage of a long weekend to gather with relatives or friends.
+Families celebrate Independence Day by hosting or attending a picnic or barbecue with family members.
+When Independence Day falls on a Monday or Friday many take advantage of a long weekend to gather with relatives or friends.

 The Statue of Liberty symbolizes America’s independence and the freedom the country offers to all that enter.
 It was given to the United States in 1886 by France (shipped in 214 crates and assembled on what is now know as Liberty Island in the New York Harbor.)

 The United States is a fairly young country, and the original birthday of the US was actually not that long ago.
 In 1776, the original thirteen states came together and separated from England with the signing of the Declaration of Independence on July 4.
 During this time, the brave Founding Fathers knew that the future ahead would be full of danger and risk to themselves and their families, but the importance of the country was greater than any one person.